-205 Physical Science for Elementary Teachers
+205 Physical Science for Elementary Teachers A study of the major areas of physical science th

 A study of the major areas of physical science that are relevant for teachers at the elementary school level.
 Required for Elementary Education majors.
 No prerequisites.
 Three hours lecture, no laboratory.
 Restricted to Elementary Education majors.